-Academic integrity is the foundation of teaching and learning at Central Catholic High School.
-As men of faith students share with the faculty, staff and administration the common responsibility for cultivating a climate of trust and honesty.
-Our honor code dictates that we will not lie, cheat, steal or plagiarize.
-Consisting of teachers and students who are elected or appointed, the Honor Council exists to demonstrate and ensure that honor and integrity are fundamental principles of our Lasallian community.
-(26) Academic Accommodations: As part of our LaSallian mission, Central Catholic is committed to supporting the diverse learning needs of all students entrusted to our care.
+Academic Accommodations: As part of our LaSallian mission, Central Catholic is committed to supporting the diverse learning needs of all students entrusted to our care.
 We are dedicated to providing limited accommodations for qualified students so that they can realize their full academic potential while navigating through our rigorous college preparatory curriculum.